asumagic/asllvm/README.md

 **asllvm is not production-ready and many features are not supported yet.**

+Note that it is not possible to partially JIT scripts so your application has to be fully supported to work with asllvm.

 ## Goals

 - Improving performance as much as possible.